 A child can’t outgrow a flatfoot.
 Dr. Schoenhaus has extensively studied the pediatric flatfoot and has performed studies on over 100 children with this condition.

 This is more advanced than the pediatric flatfoot.
 Some adults may have a flexible flatfoot that is easily corrected or the joints have adapted and can be arthritic.

-- Orthotics or inserts worn in shoes to help control the mechanics of the foot.
-This may help to alleviate the pain and aching by creating an arch in the shoe.
+- Orthotics or shoe inserts: Orthotics or shoe inserts can help control the mechanics of the foot.
+This may help alleviate pain and ache by creating an arch in the shoe.

 - Surgery- The flatfoot is a structural and mechanical problem.
-If you have pain on a consistent basis, pain that prevents you from performing activities you desire and causes an inability to work and function, surgery is right for you.
+If you have pain on a consistent basis, pain that prevents you from performing activities you desire and causes an inability to work and function, surgery may be your best treatment option.

 Surgical intervention for a flat foot consists of the following: